pimlie/nodejs.sh/README.md

 After this you probably need to sign out and in for your shell to pickup the new paths

-> As eg running `n` add symlinks to `/usr/local/bin`, we recommend to add symlinks to `/usr/local/sbin` as on Ubuntu/CentOS this has a higher priority and you can still access your local node install
+> As eg running `n` add symlinks to `/usr/local/bin`, we recommend to add symlinks to `/usr/local/sbin` as on Ubuntu/CentOS this has a higher preference and you can still access your local node install

 ## How it works